Feelings, emotions, states, moods

 - Kaizen: the Brand New Start at fitness, weight, positive thinking, etc usually fizzles out – because it’s too much, too soon.
 The Kaizen approach of changing in small ways – ‘continuous small improvements’ – is more likely to result in enduring change.

 - NLP and the ageing attitude: this Newsletter article is about how age and our attitude towards it interact – for example which age do you go by: chronological age, physical age, health age, emotional age, or vitality age?
+This article has been updated so you will be redirected to our other site.

 - Seize the moment – carpe diem: Sometimes we get complacent – acting as if we have unlimited time ahead of us.
 And occasionally we encounter a situation which brings us up sharp – a recognition tht we need to act as if we don not have unlimited time.
 We need to seize the day – carpe diem!
+This article has been updated so you will be redirected to our other site.

 - Communicate clearly: “Well I told them!
 What more can I do??”
 It’s a common complaint – and a common attitude i.e. that it’s enough to mean well and communicate with people from this stance.
 It is not – it’s missing the point.
 Communication is an exchange of views.

 - Time to reframe things…?: Nothing absolutely means anything!
 We attach our own person significance to events – and the NLP Reframing process or reframing technique is about deciding what significance we want to attach to an event.
+This article has been updated so you will be redirected to our other site.

 - Free Writing …or Writing Freely, as we call it in Pegasus NLP is a great way of clearing your mind and getting to know what’s behind our negative or irritable thinking.
 It’s another simple ‘pen and paper’ method that can be used by anyone and without any formal training.
 Very effective – and it does need some persistence.